 That I do not go over to meet others annoys many.
 But I neither have anything to take nor anything to give to anyone.
 So then the question of meeting others just does not arise at all, does it?
-I only meet My friends because of ‘pure kinship’ i.e. affinity that is beyond all give and take.
-This the one and only one reason why I meet them.
+I only meet my friends because of ‘pure kinship’ i.e. affinity that is beyond all give and take.
+This is the one and only one reason why I meet them.
 So what I want is a meeting out of pure, sheer affection that has no other motive but love, what I do not want is the meet for give and take of any kind or for debate and deliberation.
 I do not want knowledge, meaning thereby that I do not want hollow and pompous words that brag about knowledge but I do uphold the selfless application of knowledge that is earned with effort and merit and used for constructive purposes.

 I did this and I did that – ‘It is not the I as in Me who does it, it is the Naa-Mee who does it all’